 For nurses interested in new opportunities, the fall is an excellent time to get back into the market.
 Not only are the prospects for nurse jobs and wages looking up, but the cooler weather also brings about a new wave of seasonal hiring needs.

-“September marks the start of a new school year as well as the beginning of flu season,” says Amanda Cruse, a Managing Director within The Execu|Search Group’s Health Services division.
+“The fall marks the start of a new school year as well as the beginning of flu season,” says Amanda Cruse, a Senior Managing Director within ES Healthcare, a division of The Execu|Search Group.
 “As a result, we’re currently seeing the strongest demand for school and immunization nurses.
-This is a trend that we have seen grow stronger every year as communities expand and place a greater emphasis on preventative care and early intervention.”
+This is a nurse jobs trend that we have seen grow stronger every year as communities expand and place a greater emphasis on preventative care and early intervention.”

-With per diem, part-time, and full-time opportunities available, both of these positions offer the flexibility to work as little or as often as you would like.
+With per diem, part-time, and full-time job opportunities available, both of these positions offer the flexibility to work as little or as often as you would like.
 They can also help you gain experience with new patient populations and within different settings, diversify your skills, and get your foot in the door with a new employer such as a hospital.